If you plan to grow a successful business online, the last thing you want to do is to learn the hard way that you have done something illegal.

-As the digital way of life continues growing at such a rapid pace and rules keep changing, it’s absolutely essential that you try to stay on top of what’s happening and ensure that your website or blog remains legally compliant, especially if your web presence is a significant aspect of your business strategy.
+As digital business continues growing at an extraordinary rate and the rules of the game keep changing, it’s absolutely essential to stay informed about what’s happening and to make sure that your website or blog remains compliant, especially if your digital presence is an essential factor in your overall business strategy.

-Recent laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you plan to promote anything on your site for profit, you must follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the Better Business Bureau, also referred to as the BBB.
-Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites state that if you plan to promote anything on your website for material gain, you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the BBB, or Better Business Bureau.
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-- Any type of advertising, like Google AdWords or AdSense
+- Any type of advertising, like Google AdSense

 - Retarget Marketing